eabglobal/minik/docs/index.rst

-Just like with any other lambda function you are responsible for provisioning the API Gateway and of associating the lambda function with the gateway endpoint.
-Minik is just the framework that allows you to write your api in a straight forward fashion.
+Just like with any other lambda function you are responsible for provisioning the API Gateway and for associating the lambda function with the gateway endpoint.
+Minik is just the framework that allows you to write your api in a straight-forward fashion.

 Motivation
 **********